woodruffw/screenfetch-c/README.md

 Just be sure that screenfetch-c.h is in the same directory, as it contains all of screenfetch-c.c's prototypes and macros.
+You can also choose the install screenfetch-c's manpage, if you wish.

 ### Current Compatibility:
 - [x] OS X